LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 Note: Replace `${VERSION}` with the version of the jar you're using or use the wildcard `*` to match any version.

-The following sections include common values for `OPTIONS`:
+The following sections include common values for `OPTIONS`.

 ### Drop tables from FHIR_ADMIN and FHIRDATA